StephenZhang945/P2_Traffic_Sign_Classifier/Writeup_Traffic_Sign_Classifier.md

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because normalize process change the image value 0~255 to -1~1 is more easy to apply logistics regression.

-I decided to generate additional data because ...
+I decided to generate additional data because more train data is helped to inhance performance of classification model.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the following techniques because image translation, rotation and resize could help to avoid overfitting.

 Here is an example of an original image and an augmented image:

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is that augmented data set is switch from original data by translation, rotation and resize.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.